Socrata

 Socrata was a business-to-government software company that provided an open data platform used by government agencies and civic developers.
 The platform enabled governments to publish data and support the creation of data-driven applications and reporting.
 The company was founded in 2007 and over time broadened its offerings to include performance management, open checkbooks, and data integration tools.
 In April 2018, Socrata was acquired by Tyler Technologies.

 After the acquisition, Socrata’s capabilities were expected to be integrated into Tyler’s suite of government software offerings, giving Tyler customers the option to adopt Socrata’s data publishing tools.

 History

 Socrata was founded in 2007 in Seattle, Washington, later opening offices in Washington, D.C. and London.

 The company was originally known as Blist and was introduced as an online data as a service provider at the DEMO 2008 conference.

 In 2009, the company rebranded as Socrata and shifted its focus toward providing services to the public sector.
+Socrata's technology was subsequently used for municipal open-data portals, including the City of Chicago's Data Portal.
+The portal allows users to search and download city datasets and create maps and graphs from the data.
+The portal also provides access to datasets through Socrata's Open Data API.

 In 2016, Socrata collaborated with Motorola Solutions on CrimeReports, a crime mapping platform used by law enforcement agencies in the United States.

 In 2017, the White House presented the federal budget using Socrata, along with other platforms.

-In 2018, Socrata was acquired by Tyler Technologies.
+In 2018, Socrata was acquired by Tyler Technologies for $150 Million.
 Many employees joined Tyler, and the company maintained offices in Seattle and Washington, D.C.

 In 2019, Motorola Solutions ended its collaboration with Socrata, discontinuing access to open crime data APIs in the United States.